 Alves, T.C.L., Pestana, A.C., Gilbert, E., Hamzeh, F. (2016).
 “Lean Principles and the Management of Construction Documents.”
 Journal of Professional Issues in Engineering Education and Practice, ASCE.

 Following their time at Oregon State, our students are often recruited by leaders in academia, government, and industry in order to make a positive impact around the globe.
 Here are a few of our most recent graduates and their current positions:

-Nicholas Tymvios, Assistant Professor, University of North Carolina – Charlotte (PhD, 2013).
+- Nicholas Tymvios, Assistant Professor, Bucknell University (PhD, 2013)

 - Matthew Hallowell, Associate Professor, University of Colorado at Boulder (PhD, 2008)

 - Sathy Rajendran, Associate Professor and Program Coordinator, Safety and Health Management Program, Central Washington University (PhD, 2006)